basham/v4.bash.am/src/resume.md

 &middot;
 Bloomington, Indiana

-Produced a Web and mobile service (Rundwn) for providing coordinators, runners, and spectators of long-distance races with real-time event results.
+Produced a web and mobile service (Rundwn) for providing coordinators, runners, and spectators of long-distance races with real-time event results.

 #### UX Design Intern at [LexisNexis](https://www.lexisnexis.com)